The Geometry of Information

 In filtering terms, the observation provides information about a single mode of the state, while uncertainty in the orthogonal (uninformative) direction must evolve under the system dynamics alone.
 If we had two linearly independent signals, the Fisher information would have full-rank.
 If signals are not linearly independent, then there is redundancy.
 But redundant signals can still reduce uncertainty by reinforcing each other.
 They do not however carry new qualitative information.

-- Redundant Signals: Two people give you the same line — “the target is somewhere along this road.”
-Hearing it twice makes you more sure you’re on the right road, but it doesn’t tell you where along it the target is.
+• Redundant Signals: Two people point along the same direction — “the post-office is somewhere along this road.”
+Hearing it twice makes you more certain you’re on the right road, but the second piece of information doesn’t help you (on the margin) narrow it down further.

-- Independent signals: One person says “it’s north of here,” the other says “it’s east of the river.”
-Now you can triangulate — you’ve gained genuinely new information.
+• Independent signals: One person says “it’s north of the Capitol,” the other says “it’s east of the river.”
+Now you can triangulate — you’ve gained information along two different axes.